Question 69·Hard·Text Structure and Purpose

 Understand what the underlined portion actually says

-Read the underlined sentence carefully: Ahmed says what we call the "Silk Road" was really a shifting lattice of regional markets, and that its traffic changed with events like dynasty collapses, river changes, and epidemics, instead of following one stable route.
+In the underlined portion, Ahmed explains that what scholars call the “Silk Road” was really a shifting lattice of regional markets, with trade increasing or decreasing due to events like dynasty collapses, river redirection, and epidemics, rather than moving along one continuous route.